psaikido/hugle.uk/pages/prose/Thesium/160-rapprochement.md

 "My, what an adventure!
 Okay, let's get to it then."

-The High Neem lead him over to the reclining chair with their attendent blue diamonds of light.
+The High Neem lead him over to the reclining chair with their attendant blue diamonds of light.
 He laid himself back and noticed the deep, low-tone hum grew more powerful.
 He supposed it was charging up.
 He was definitely intrigued.